ContinuumDAO/ctmdao-docs/ContinuumDAO/C3Caller/C3CallerFoundry.md

 ```

 > Note
-> Make sure your account has testnet ETH on Arbitrum Sepolia.
+> Make sure your account has ETH on Arbitrum Sepolia, and BNB on BSC Testnet.

 Source `.env`: